 First Hong Kong.

-Should I just avoid places that start with “H”?
+Should I just avoid hiking in places that start with “H”?

-You can read how Hong Kong took me down here.
+You can read how a Hong Kong hike took me down here.

 Solo Hiking in Kauai is Safe but Can Be Challenging